 - Innovative immunotherapy: Immunotherapy uses your own body to fight against cancer.
 At Vanderbilt, we are the first center in Tennessee and surrounding states offer a breakthrough new treatment for a specific type of lymphoma, called CAR T cell therapy.
 This new therapy re-engineers a patient's own immune cells to target the cancer.

 - Full-service stem cell transplant: We are nationally recognized for our inpatient and outpatient stem cell transplant programs to treat blood cancers.
-Our program treats approximately 300 adults and 30 children per year.
-In fact, Vanderbilt-Ingram is one of only a few centers to use stem cell transplants to treat amyloidosis, a rare blood disease.
+In fact, our survival rates for donor stem cell transplants are among the best in the nation among large centers.
+We are designated a "Center of Excellence" for stem cell transplant by many insurance providers.
+In additionk we are one of only a few centers to use stem cell transplants to treat amyloidosis, a rare blood disease.

 - Tumor boards: At our regular tumor boards (cancer care meetings), our blood cancer experts discuss complex cases individually.
 Together, some of the nation’s leading cancer experts across medical disciplines collaborate on choosing a treatment plan.